Acer circinatum

 vine maple

-Campus has lost its only specimens, two old plants last reported in 2003 on the east side of the Carnegie Institute main building.
-In Palo Alto, two are near the garden wall at 2297 Harvard Street.
+It is native in the vicinity of Stanford Sierra Camp.
+On campus, however, it has been lost: two mature plants, last reported in 2003, once stood on the east side of the Carnegie Institution main building.
+In Palo Alto, a pair stands near the garden wall at 2297 Harvard Street.